alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Deactivate failed: {e.Code} - {e.Message}");
 ```

 On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error`.
-Short-circuiting is literal for the remaining delegates you pass to `Bind`: after the first `Fail`, later steps aren’t invoked (but any side effects that already happened stay happened). `Result` is responsible for the control flow.
+Short-circuiting is literal for the remaining methods you pass to `Bind`: after the first `Fail`, later steps aren’t invoked. `Result` is responsible for the control flow.

-Yes, this example uses a repository and mutates a `User`.
+Yes, this example uses a repository (a very .NET thing) and mutates a `User`.
 That’s deliberate: toy examples can feel far from everyday code, and I don’t want this post to imply you should replace `exceptions` everywhere with `Result` (or “go full FP” to use it).

 At this point, that's pretty much all you need to know.
 Now, if you see the scroll bar on the side, then you might notice that there's some more, content.
 I don't want to give the impression that `Result` is this super complicated thing, it's very straightforward.
 I'm just going into _lots_ of detail to keep the level of detail consistent between articles.